 Added by Mark Bregman on September 15, 2011 at 1:00pm — No Comments

-An interesting debate emerged today when it was revealed that the UK has more jobless teenagers than Slovenia.
+An interesting debate emerged recently when it was revealed that the UK actually has more jobless teenagers than Slovenia.

-Straight away of course there were the usual "well what do you expect with all the foreigners coming over here" type comments and others blaming the generation before them for voting for this, that and the other, but it got me thinking (always a dangerous thing) - would it be silly to suggest that it's nothing to do with immigration, baby boomers, Generation X or indeed Gen Y…Continue
+Straight away of course there were the usual "well what do you expect with all the foreigners coming over here" type comments and others blaming the generation before them for voting for this, that and the other, but it got me thinking (always a dangerous thing) - would it be silly to suggest that it's nothing to do with immigration, baby boomers, Generation X or…Continue